railsware/mailtrap-dotnet/docs/index.md

 Welcome to the documentation portal for official .NET client for [Mailtrap](https://mailtrap.io/)!

-This client allows you to quickly and easily integrate Mailtrap API into your .NET application.
+This client allows you to quickly and easily integrate your .NET application with Mailtrap API.

 ## Quick Start
+The following few simple steps will bring Mailtrap API functionality into your .NET project.

 ### Prerequisites
-Please ensure your project targets .NET implementation which implements [**.NET Standard 2.0**](https://dotnet.microsoft.com/platform/dotnet-standard#versions) specification.
+Please ensure your project targets .NET implementation which supports [**.NET Standard 2.0**](https://dotnet.microsoft.com/platform/dotnet-standard#versions) specification.

 ### Setup
 - Register new or log into existing account at [mailtrap.io](https://mailtrap.io/register/signup?ref=maitrap-dotnet)